Adelaide Metro Diving Sites

 Grange Tyre Reef

-Man made reef approx. 4kms offshore from West Beach.
+Man-made reef approx. 4kms offshore from West Beach.
 Access is by boat from the West Beach boat ramp.
-Made up of a series of squares of squares of old tyres laid down by the Fisheries Dept in the late 70's.
-The tyres lie in 15m of water and over the years the squares have split up and spread the tyres over a large area.
+Made up of a series of squares of old tyres laid down by the Fisheries Dept in the late 70s.
+The tyres lie in 15m of water and over the years the squares have split up and spread over a large area.
 The dive is interesting with a wide variety of life.
+Weedy seadragons can occasionally be seen here.

 GPS 34:54:895 S 138:24:062 E